HimesGroup/taffeta/README.md

 taffeta
 =======

-RNAseq/DGE analysis protocol based primarily on Tuxedo Tools.
+RNAseq/DGE analysis protocols.

+Authors: Maya Shumyatcher, Blanca Himes.

-This set of scripts was developed by Blanca Himes to analyze RNA-Seq and DGE data at the [Partners Personalized Medicine PPM](http://pcpgm.partners.org/).
+This set of scripts was initially developed to analyze RNA-Seq and DGE data at the [Partners Personalized Medicine PPM](http://pcpgm.partners.org/).
 The goal is to take fastq files (sequenced with Illumina HiSeq or MiSeq) associated with a "project" and:
   * Perform preliminary QC
   * Align reads to a reference genome
   * Perform QC on aligned files